 The SteelSeries Arctis 9X is a winner yet again, boasting an impressive 20+ hours of battery life on a full charge, and Microsoft’s headphones aren’t that far behind this time, with 15h of free-roaming from a single charge.

-Whether or not one pair of headphones looks better than another is clearly a matter of personal preference.
+Whether or not one pair of headphones looks better is clearly a matter of personal preference.

 Build and comfort